Chandralekha (1997 film): Plot

 Appukuttan Nair is a struggling unemployed youth who arrives in Mumbai to meet his sister and brother-in-law.
 His father has been falsely implicated in a bank fraud and wants to sell his ancestral property to pay towards the litigation.
 For that he needs his sister's approval, but is abused and turned away by his brother-in-law.

-Disappointed, Appu seeks out his old pal Nooruddin, who is working in a fruit juice vending shop in Goa.
-Noor himself is a hapless uneducated youth working for his uncle Beeran, who is a treacherous money lender, with a hope to marry his daughter Maimoona.
+Disappointed, Appu seeks out his old pal Nooruddin, who is working in a fruit juice vending shop in Mumbai.
+Noor himself is a helpless uneducated youth working for his uncle Beeran, who is a treacherous money lender, with a hope to marry his daughter Maimoona.
 They plan to open a paint shop but need ₹1.25 lakh to rent a shop as prerequisite to get a bank loan.
 With no other way in sight, they swindle Beeran out of ₹1.25 lakh.
 Appukuttan then tries to get the loan sanctioned but he is rebuffed by a new Bank Manager Varghese who had taken charge by then.

 In a turn of events, Appukuttan happens to rescue a woman named Chandrika Varma after a car accident, hospitalising her.
 Chandra is the daughter of a wealthy businessman, Udhaya Varma.
 Appukuttan is mistaken by the hospital staff to be her husband, Alfred Fernandes.
 Soon her relatives including her father arrive and they too mistake him for Chandra's husband, because Chandra had eloped with Alfie, and no one among them had ever seen or talked to Alfie.
 Also it happened to be that Chandra was a major client of Appukuttan's Bank Manager Varghese, who too mistook Appukkuttan for Chandra's husband, and was now eager to oblige him with the loan.
 Appukuttan decides to masquerade as Alfie till he gets loan approval from the Bank Manager.
 Chandra lay bedridden paralysed unable to react, but with her cognition intact was able to witness all the commotions around her.